katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_packet.rst

 Dynamic Inventory Script
 ========================

-The dynamic inventory script queries the Packet API for a list of hosts, and exposes it to Ansible so you can easily identify and act on Packet devices.
+The dynamic inventory script queries the Packet API for a list of hosts, and exposes it to Assible so you can easily identify and act on Packet devices.

-You can find it in Ansible Community General Collection's git repo at `scripts/inventory/packet_net.py <https://raw.githubusercontent.com/ansible-collections/community.general/main/scripts/inventory/packet_net.py>`_.
+You can find it in Assible Community General Collection's git repo at `scripts/inventory/packet_net.py <https://raw.githubusercontent.com/assible-collections/community.general/main/scripts/inventory/packet_net.py>`_.

-The inventory script is configurable via a `ini file <https://raw.githubusercontent.com/ansible-collections/community.general/main/scripts/inventory/packet_net.ini>`_.
+The inventory script is configurable via a `ini file <https://raw.githubusercontent.com/assible-collections/community.general/main/scripts/inventory/packet_net.ini>`_.

 If you want to use the inventory script, you must first export your Packet API token to a PACKET_API_TOKEN environment variable.